gluwa/creditcoin3/README.md

 ### Docker Based Development

-Optionally, You can build and run the frontier node within Docker directly.
+Optionally, you can build and run creditcoin3-node within Docker directly.
 The Dockerfile is optimized for development speed.
 (Running the `docker run...` command will recompile the binaries but not the dependencies)